 Go to Google’s search console/webmaster tools and log into the appropriate property.
-Click on Optimization – Remove URLs.
+Click on Optimization – Remove URLs from google.
 The tool will now have a new button for “choose file”, which will allow you to upload your list of URLs.
 Upload it and the script will execute, submitting each URL as a removal request according to your settings.

-Note that you may have to execute this in batches if you’re trying to remove too many URLs at a time.
+Note that you may have to execute this in batches if you’re trying to remove urls from google (too many urls).
 Google has rate limits for many forms to protect against bot submissions, and this one is no different.
 Just pay attention to it and break up your files as necessary.